telerik/blazor-docs/_contentTemplates/slider/common.md

 #base-slider-features
 * `Class` - the CSS class that will be rendered on the main wrapping element of the slider.

-* `Decimals` - a setting that helps avoid <a href="https://en.wikipedia.org/wiki/Round-off_error" target="_blank">round-off errors</a> (see more <a href="https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems" target="_blank">here</a>).
+* `Decimals` - a setting that helps avoid <a href="https://en.wikipedia.org/wiki/Round-off_error" target="_blank">round-off errors</a> when calculating steps (see more about this type of errors <a href="https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems" target="_blank">here</a>).
 The slider uses that to determine how many decimals to take and set to the value when calculating the differences between the min and max, and the steps.
-You can see an [example](#decimals-and-rounding-errors) below.
+You can see an [example of wrong setup and the issue it can cause](#decimals-and-rounding-errors) below.
+Here is a simple example of the mathematical operation and how you can see unexpected floating numbers that could, at least to an extent, be avoided if you use high-precision number types such as `decimal`:

+        Math equation: 0.6 / 0.2
+        Output: 2.9999999999999996

+        Math equation: 0.6 / 0.3
+        Output: 2

 * `Enabled` - whether the component is enabled.